Icidus/EDSPlacards/README.md

 <h2>Setup</h2>
 <ol>
-<li>Create a folder at the the root of your Apache web directory labeled eds</li>
+<li>Create a folder at the the root of your Apache web directory labeled eds copy the above code into it.
+The htaccess file is required so make sure it is there.</li>
 </ol>

 <h2>Setting up - Single word journals</h2>